Saturday, March 29, 2025

 For a ray of hope, listen to the "I worked at the Department of Education" podcast for a first-hand view of a former staff member.
 The interview includes the very consoling reflections on how the department strives to work across different U.S. Presidential elections, the complexity of its responsibilities, and the illegality of claims to eliminate its existence.

 How dismantling the Education Department will unfold is yet to be determined.
 Some analysts say that breaking up the Education Department will preserve its programs but change who oversees them.
 More ominous and general predictions are that systems will be disrupted, student services will be impaired, and federal support of research fractured.
 The five specific areas where higher education will be impacted are applying for and dispensing grants and loans, students' civil rights, management of grant programs, data gathering on student progress, and general oversight.
 The irony of Trump moving to shut down the Education Department so quickly after the confirmation of McMahon as its Secretary is that aggressive staff cuts were already underway with little acknowledgement of the impact.
+A judge's order directed the reinstatement of Education Department staff, noting that the dismissals essentially eliminated the department.
 Neal McCluskey, Director of the the Cato Institute, said, "We don't know how many people are actually needed to execute (the department's) jobs, and it's time to find out..."
 Rather than having a plan, it sounds like fire, ready, aim is the model.

 The Education Department will be very difficult to dismantle because of legislative mandates that formed it and added to it since it broke out of Health and Human Services.
 The reduction in staff and elimination of some departments impairs the effectiveness of those who remain in their positions with the Education Department.